SATURDAY CLASSES Halifax Central Library BMO Room Spring Garden Rd.

 10 – 10:50 Thea Huard

 Thea Huard is a Celtic Harp player who is based in Halifax.
-She studied as an apprentice with Dr. Janet Harbison at the Irish Harp Centre in Castleconnell, County Limerick.
+She apprenticed with Dr. Janet Harbison at the Irish Harp Centre in Castleconnell, County Limerick.
 She has a particular interest in Carolan and the historical music of the 1600-1700s.
 Thea specializes in teaching and ambient entertainment and has played at many events throughout Ireland and Nova Scotia.
-Thea’s presentation will tell the story of the Irish harp, a dramatic history which spans over 2000 years.
-From its glory days entertaining chieftains to its near extinction at the end of the 18th century, the Irish harp has seen many highs and lows.
-Of course, no story about the harp would be complete without music!
-A set of tunes taken from the different periods of the Irish harp’s history will be performed and you will learn a new Carolan song.
+Last year, Thea started the story of the Irish harp, a dramatic history which spans over 2000 years.
+But she only scratched the surface so is returning this year to tell more about its glory days entertaining chieftains to its near extinction at the end of the 18th century.
+The Irish harp has seen many highs and lows.
+Tunes from different periods of the Irish harp’s history will be performed and you will learn another Carolan song.

 10:50 – 11 Stretch & Tai Chi with Wendy Murray Wendy is an award winning tapestry artist who built her first harp from scratch.
 Since then she has acquired two harps and has learned to play.
 She attends all the harp workshops and has spent many hours learning Tai Chi and Chi Gong.
 She lived in the Prince’s Lodge Music Room on Bedford Highway for many years and is an authority on its history and preservation.